cferdinandi/adventure/content/rules.md

 There's only so much stuff you can carry with you before it becomes too heavy.

 Adventure uses a simple system for calculating how much stuff you can carry.
 All items have a _Weight_.
 The _Max Load_ your character can carry is determined by adding their STR stat to a base number that varies by class (as indicated on your character sheet).

-**There's a list of common items, and their prices and weight, [on the equipment page](/equipment).**
+**When the weight of the stuff a character has with them exceeds their Max Load, they're _encumbered_, and get _Worst Of_ on all STR, DEX, CON, and spellcasting rolls.**